LayerXcom/confidential-computing-modules/docker/README.md

 ### Images

-- `base.Dockerfile`
+- `rust-sgx-sdk-rootless.Dockerfile`
-  - Base image for other onces.
-It creates root-less version of `baiduxlab/sgx-rust` image.
+  - Creates root-less version of `baiduxlab/sgx-rust` image.
+Works as base image for other ones using Rust SGX SDK.
 - `dev.Dockerfile`
   - Includes tools to develop anonify (SGX SDK, for example).
 Used for both SGX HW mode and SW simulation (build-only) mode.
 - `erc20.Dockerfile`